weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 vagrant up
 ~~~

-Next, launch the Weave network onto the clusters by ssh'ing onto each of the VMs and running `weave setup`:
+Next, launch the Weave network onto the clusters by ssh'ing onto each of the VMs and then running `weave setup`:

 ~~~bash
 > vagrant ssh kube-01